-$\leftarrow$ Location of Mylae (Milazzo) on the coast of northern Sicily.
+← Location of Mylae (Milazzo) on the coast of northern Sicily.

 Duilius met Hannibal off northern Mylae in 260.
 Polybius states that the Carthaginians had 130 ships, but does not give an exact figure for the Romans.[31]
 The loss of 17 ships at the Lipari Islands from a starting total of 120 ships suggests that Rome had 103 remaining.
 However, it is possible that this number was larger than 103, thanks to captured ships and the assistance of Roman allies.[32]
-The Carthaginians anticipated victory, especially because of their superior experience at sea.[31]
+The Carthaginians anticipated victory, had been hooked and lost to the Romans, Hannibal retreated with his surviving ships, leaving Duilius with a clear victory.

 The corvus were very successful, and helped the Romans seize the first 30 Carthaginian ships that got close enough.
 In order to avoid the corvus, the Carthaginians were forced to navigate around them and approach the Romans from behind, or from the side.
 The corvus were usually still able to pivot and grapple most oncoming ships.[33]
-Once an additional 20 of the Carthaginian ships had been hooked and lost to the Romans, Hannibal retreated with his surviving ships, leaving Duilius with a clear victory.
+Once an additional 20 of the Carthaginian ships